-Saving Throw: Will negates (object)
+Spell Resistance: Yes (object)

 Miasma of entropy causes accelerated decay in all wood, leather, and other natural materials in the spell's area.
-It destroys nonmagical objects of wood, leather, paper, and other formerly living organic matter.
-All such objects within the area rot into slimy, pulpy masses.
-Objects weighing more than 1 pound per caster level are not affected, but all other objects of the appropriate composition are ruined.
+It destroys nonmagical objects of wood, leather, paper, and other formerly

 Alternatively, you can target miasma of entropy against a single solid object of nonliving organic matter that weighs up to 10 pounds per caster level.